dendronhq/dendron-site/vault/dendron.ref.cli.md

 ### Verify Node.js

-- Verify that node is available in vscode in a terminal.
+- Verify that node is available in VS Code in a terminal.

 - Run the command: [`Terminal: Create New Terminal`](https://code.visualstudio.com/docs/editor/integrated-terminal)
 - Run the following in the terminal: `node --version`